 Stellenangebot vom 23.
 Januar 2023

-- Mechanical and electric design as well as assembly and test of an in-vacuum homodyne detector for squeezed light detection.
-(Optional with a tunable beam-splitting mirror).
+- Mechanical and electric design as well as assembly and test of a monolithic optical parametric amplifier with actuators for the optical resonance frequency

-(Approximate work division: 40% laser lab work / 10% assembly of electric circuits / 50% computer design, simulation, and data evaluation with, e.g., Inventor, Eagle, MATLAB/Python, Gnuplot)
+(Approximate work division: 40% laser lab work / 20% assembly of electric circuits / 40% computer design, simulation, and data evaluation with, e.g., Inventor, Eagle/MATLAB, Python, Gnuplot)